 - There is a possibility that varicose veins may develop after treatment.

 - The full treatment will take more than a single session.

-- The chance that recurrent veins will recur after treatment is higher than that of the primary varicose veins.
+- The chance that recurrent veins recur after treatment is higher than that of the primary varicose veins.

 When and who should be referred to a vascular service

-Any patient that comes with bleeding varicose veins should be referred to a vascular service immediately.
+Patients with bleeding varicose veins should be referred to a vascular service immediately.

 The health professional should also refer patients with the following conditions to a vascular service.

 - Patients are suffering from lower-limb skin changes.
-These changes include eczema or pigmentation if the health professional thinks that chronic venous insufficiency causes the condition.
+These changes include eczema or pigmentation if the health professional thinks chronic venous insufficiency causes the condition.